 Intending to cause harm to someone is an “improper purpose”, and is therefore usually considered to be malicious.
 However, this is not always the case, especially in political speech where qualified privilege exists between a person commenting on candidates and the electors; making a statement with the intention to damage a candidate’s chances of being elected is considered a proper purpose.

-There are many situations covered by qualified privilege (there are too numerous to list them all); they include:
+Many situations are covered by qualified privilege (there are too numerous to list them all); they include:

 1 Statements made by a person under a legal or moral duty to another person.
 The second person must have a legitimate interest in receiving the communication.
 Examples include information given to police concerning a suspected offence, or information provided by one employer to another about the character of a person who the recipient of the information may employ.